Hablamos Español Insurance Companies We Work With

 What is hired and non-owned auto?

 Coverage for your restaurant's liability when employees drive their own or rented vehicles for the business, such as delivery.
-It fills the gap personal auto leaves.
+It is built to address the gap personal auto leaves.

 What about third-party delivery apps?

 Apps carry some of their own coverage, but if your own staff or vehicles are involved, auto questions arise.
-We help sort out which applies.
+We help sort out which one applies to your setup.

 RS